-1 Favourable climate conditions for seagrass growth
+Favourable climate conditions for seagrass growth

-- In 2020 seagrass in the annually monitored meadows at Abbot Point were in an overall good condition, improving in status from satisfactory the previous two years and poor in 2017 following TC Debbie. - Inshore seagrasses ranged in condition from good to very good, while the offshore seagrass meadow was in satisfactory condition. - Cymodocea serrulata was present in the monitored meadows for the first time since 2015. - Halodule uninervis, a higher light requiring species had a greater presence in the offshore monitoring meadow and was found to 11.4 m below mean sea level. - In 2020 environmental conditions were favourable for seagrass growth with a mild wet season and no extreme weather events. - This is the first year that a full condition score has been applied to the Abbot Point offshore monitoring meadow incorporating area into the indices as well as biomass and species composition. - The improved condition of seagrass at Abbot Point in 2020 means they were likely to have increased resilience to future natural and anthropogenic pressures compared with recent years.
+- In 2021 seagrass in the annually monitored meadows at Abbot Point were in an overall good condition for the second consecutive year, stabilising their status following recovery from poor condition in 2017 following TC Debbie. - Inshore seagrasses meadows dominated by Halodule uninervis were in very good condition while the inshore Zostera muelleri dominated meadow was in good condition. - The offshore meadows improved in overall condition from satisfactory in 2020 to good in 2021 due to an increase in condition of all three indices (area, biomass and species composition). - In 2021 environmental conditions were favourable for seagrass growth with a mild wet season and no extreme weather events. - The continued good condition of seagrass at Abbot Point in 2021 means they were likely to have increased resilience to future natural and anthropogenic pressures compared with recent years.